hydrusnetwork/hydrus/docs/developer_api.md

 !!! note "Careful"
     `combined local file domains` and `hydrus local file storage` are different!

-    - Deleting from `combined local file domains` sends files straight to the trash, no matter how many local file services they are in.
+    - Deleting from `combined local file domains` sends files straight to the trash, no matter how many local file domains they are in.
     - Deleting from `hydrus local file storage` removes files from any local domain, including trash, and triggers an immediate physical delete.

     Check [here](advanced_multiple_local_file_services.md#meta_file_domains) for more info.